joris-gentinetta/biomech_PCP/README.md

 - `--camera`: This argument is optional with a default value of 0.
 It specifies the index of the camera to use for video capture.

+- `--preview`: This argument is optional.
+If used, the script will display a preview of the video capture instead of saving the video.

 Here is an example of how to run the script:

 ```bash